 One day, a Brahmin came to Indraprastha late at night, seeking protection from the Pandavas from a demon who had stolen his cows and would harm him.
-Arjuna, the archer-Prince, heard him, and roused, as was his wont, rushed into Draupadi’s chambers, where his celestial bow Gandiva was kept, unmindful of the promise he had given his wife that he would not enter her chambers until he was called for or it was his turn (Draupadi was married to the five Pandavas and demanded that she spend a year each with one of them before going on to the next.
+Arjuna, the archer-Prince, heard him, and roused, as was his won’t rushed into Draupadi’s chambers, where his celestial bow Gandiva was kept, unmindful of the promise he had given his wife that he would not enter her rooms until he was called for or it was his turn (Draupadi was married to the five Pandavas and demanded that she spend a year each with one of them before going on to the next.
 At the end of each year, her virginity would regenerate, thanks to Lord Shiva’s boon.)

 At the end of the exile, Arjuna, in the guise of a Brahmin, came to Somnath, a place near Dwarka.
 There he beheld the Yadava Princess, Subhadra, who was Krishna’s half-sister.
-She fell in love with him and would occasionally flirt with him, even though she did not know who he was.
+She fell in love with him and would occasionally flirt with him, even though she did not know then who he was.

 One day, Krishna saw what was happening and asked his servants to bring the Brahmin home.
 He asked her to feed the Brahmin and ask him for a boon later.
-Subhadra, being an obedient sister, did as she was told and when the time came for the boon, she asked for his hand in marriage.
-The Brahmin, shocked, stood up and told her that her marriage to Duryodhana.
+Subhadra, being an obedient sister, did as she was told and when the time came for the benefit, she asked for his hand in marriage.
+The Brahmin, shocked, stood up and said to her that Balarama already fixed her marriage to Duryodhana.